 10. What are the key needs of your company at present?
 Do you have any plans with Jamarko?

 We need our customers to understand the level of work that we put into making each and every product.
 We need people to support our business, whether by referring us to their network or by making a decision to adopt and use recycled paper in their daily lives.
 We are also open to new ideas in terms of collaborating and creating products with other local businesses.

-For more information about Jamarko, email them at email@example.com or connect with them directly on Facebook here.
+For more information, check out their website Jamarko or connect with them on Facebook here.

 Interviewed and article by Ashmita Rai.